noforn/agentPersuasion/this_mcp_agent/README.md

 *   **Travel Planning:**
     *   Search for accommodations using Airbnb.
     *   Get directions and location information using Google Maps.
-*   **General Question Answering:** Responds to general queries using its knowledge base and search capabilities.
 *   **Proactive Monitoring:** Periodically checks Slack and provides status updates.

 ## Use Cases